Should I take a vitamin D supplement? We give you the lowdown on the sunshine vitamin

 Vitamin D 101

 Vitamin D helps to control the amount of calcium and phosphate in our bodies to help keep our bones, teeth and muscles healthy.
-It’s also great for supporting our immune system too – clever stuff!
-We in the UK usually get most of our vitamin D from sunlight (between late March/early April and the end of September), but a small number of foods contain it too.
+It’s also great for supporting our immune system.
+We usually get most of our vitamin D from sunlight (between late March/early April and the end of September), but a small number of foods contain it too.

 Our main source of vitamin D comes from the sun, our bodies create it from direct sunlight hitting our skin when we're outdoors in the sunshine.
 During spring and summer is when we get the most sunlight exposure in the UK, so at this time of the year, most people will be able to get all the vitamin D they need by being outside each day for a short period.

-And the talents of vitamin D don’t stop there!
-When we’re basking in sunshine (don’t forget your sunscreen, hat and sunglasses), our bodies can make and store enough vitamin D to last us a few weeks – amazing, right?
+And the benefits of vitamin D don’t stop there!
+When we’re basking in sunshine (don’t forget your sun cream, hat and sunglasses), our bodies can make and store enough vitamin D to last us a few weeks – clever, right?

 Unlike other vitamins, it’s hard to get enough of your daily recommended amount of vitamin D from food, but you can find small amounts in some everyday foods like:

-• Fatty fish, like fresh tuna, mackerel, and salmon
+• Fatty fish, such as fresh tuna, mackerel, and salmon

 • Foods fortified with vitamin D, like some dairy products, orange juice, soy milk and cereals